resulknad/eth-advanced-communication-networks/README.md

 The residual graph is approximated as follows:

 * The bandwidth of each base-traffic flow is normalized over the entire 60 seconds time interval.
-* A single MCF for all normalized base-traffic flows is solved
+* A single MCF for all normalized base-traffic flows is solved.
 * The bandwidth requirements of all resulting paths are subtracted from the edge capacities in the base graph.

-Each detected additional traffic is assigned a bandwidth requirement of 10Mbps (configurable) because the effective rate is not known and could be 10Mbps in the worst case.
+Each detected additional traffic flow is assigned a bandwidth requirement of 10Mbps (configurable) because the effective rate is not known and could be 10Mbps in the worst case.